Victoria Montesi: Fictional character biography

-Midnight Sons

-In Darkhold #1, Montesi, Hastings and Buchanan began working with the Ghost Rider and Johnny Blaze when they discovered Lilith, an ancient demonic entity, had sought Montesi's death.
+Montesi, Hastings and Buchanan began working with the Ghost Rider and Johnny Blaze when they discovered Lilith, an ancient demonic entity, had sought Montesi's death.
 Thereafter, the group was loosely affiliated with Doctor Strange, Ghost Rider, the Nightstalkers, and the other "Midnight Sons".

 These alliances draw them into many adventures unrelated to the hunt for Darkhold pages.
 Their involvement with the forces of darkness had been predicted long ago as part of the 'nine', a group of heroes destined to destroy much evil.
 Killing one of the group would mean much success for the forces of darkness, even against the eight survivors.
 In once incident, Victoria and Sam become involved in Lilith's rebirth from the haunted grounds of the Salem Fields Cemetery in Cypress Hills, Brooklyn.
 A mist seeping from the ground is bringing with it demonic creatures of all sorts.
 Sam, Victoria, Ghost Rider, Caretaker, the Nightstalkers and other heroes try to their best to stop it but end up on the run and under siege in the storyline appropriately known as Siege of Darkness.

 The group, as a trio, hunts down the Darkhold pages whenever they can.
 In Hawaii, they fight demonic soldiers brought forth from the mind of a Pearl Harbor survivor.
 In a small mountain town, Victoria helps protect a school full of children from rampaging demonic creatures.
 She and Sam are assisted by Sabretooth.

 In short order, Victoria deals with the apparent betrayal of Sam and the sacrifice of Louise Hastings, who perishes soon after giving her soul to bring to life many of the Midnight Sons, including Victoria herself.

 Louise's place in the group is filled by her grandson Jinx, who has the magical ability to nudge luck into his favor.
 He develops a childish crush on Victoria, but still ends up a trusted ally.
 She takes him on a trip to New York to hunt down a page, which ultimately leads to a confrontation with Spider-Man, the Paralyzer and Zzzax.

 Victoria ultimately becomes entranced by the pages of the Darkhold as the demonic dwarf offers her the chance to restore the vitality and movement of Nash.
 As with all Darkhold incidents, this becomes corrupted as innocent people are killed in order to steal their vitality.
 Nash, through her bond with Victoria, convinces her to neutralize the Darkhold spell.